 Although a certain amount of memory loss may occur as a normal part of aging, forgetfulness to dementia is very different.
 If you think your elderly parent, grandparent or loved one may have dementia, it is important to speak with their primary care physician as soon as possible.
-They will be able to diagnosis any problems and can provide advice as to how to move forward.
-To learn more about care for senior with dementia, click here and continue reading to find out the key differences between memory loss associated with aging and the onset of a more serious illness such as dementia.
+They will be able to diagnos is any problems and can provide advice as to how to move forward.
+To learn more about care for senior with, dementia home care continue reading to find out the key differences between memory loss associated with aging and the onset of a more serious illness such as dementia.

 - Increased feelings of anxiety or nervousness when unable to recall a specific event